vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_ASM68K.md

 	The "WARNING!" comment in the snippet is just so you don't forget that _you cannot put anything_ after `include "ErrorHandler.asm"`, otherwise debug symbols cannot be used, because they will be appended just after the end of the ROM by ConvSym utility.

-2. If you try to run `build.lua` (or `build.bat` on Windows if Lua isn't globally available in your environment) now, you'll find quite a few errors related to multiply-defined labels.
+2. If you try to run `build.bat` now, you'll find quite a few errors related to multiply-defined labels.
 This is because the new error handler now conflicts with Sonic 1's native one.
 Fixing this is pretty straight-forward.
 Just remove the old code.

 	In `sonic.asm`, find `BusError:`, which is the very first native exception handler.

 	You need to remove all the code from the `BusError:` line through the end of "ErrorWaitForC:" (look for `; End of function ErrorWaitForC` line).
 This is approx. 175 lines of code to remove.

-3. After removing the old exceptions code, run `build.lua`/`build.bat` and make sure your ROM builds properly.
+3. After removing the old exceptions code, run `build.bat` and make sure your ROM builds properly.

 Once everything's done, congratulations, the Error Handler is installed, you're almost there!